kamdem-arielle/aws-serverless-note-app/documentation/lambda-dynamodb-setup-with-cognito/lambda-dynamodb-setup.md

 ### Applied Change

-This update was applied to all five Lambda functions:
+I applied this update to all five of my Lambda functions:

 - `createNote/createNote.mjs`
 - `getNote/getNote.mjs`